See a Problem?

 Which was in contrast to Mandar's hedonist philosophy of indulging in all kinds of pleasures as you have only one life.

-This has been a book seeking my attention for almost a couple of years due to its title and mythological connection.
+The underplaying dilemma on Yayati's mind a This has been a book seeking my attention for almost a couple of years due to its title and mythological connection.

 And how I loved unwrapping this sub-story from Mahaharata - even as a stand alone tale.